Julie Zeglen

 Technically Media

-I’m the head of a small-but-mighty digital newsroom covering the innovation economies of Philly, Baltimore, DC, Delaware and Pittsburgh.
-I manage four reporters, edit up to 10 articles per day, drive editorial and engagement strategy, oversee execution of our editorial calendar, lead special projects in the newsroom, and ship up to three newsletters daily.
-I also hire and train reporters, and have served on the company’s leadership committee charged with strategy and organizational direction.
+As the head of a small-but-mighty digital newsroom covering the innovation economies of Philly, Baltimore, DC, Delaware, and Pittsburgh, I managed four reporters, edited several articles per day, drove editorial and engagement strategy, oversaw execution of an editorial calendar, led special projects in the newsroom, and shipped up to three newsletters daily.
+I also hired and trained reporters, and served for a time on the company’s leadership committee.

 Generocity Editor